IBiomag/CP_connectivity/README.md

+# CP-connectivity

-# Preliminary code for comparison of undirected frequency-domain connectivity measures for cerebro-peripheral analysis
+Preliminary code for comparison of undirected frequency-domain connectivity measures for cerebro-peripheral analysis